 What will happen if there isn't enough time to hear all the speakers?

-How can I learn more about a Public Hearing topic?
+How can I learn more about a Virtual Public Hearing topic?

-Public hearings are included as part of Regional Council or community council meetings.
+Virtual Public Hearings are included as part of Regional Council or community council meetings.
 Meeting agendas and reports are available online.

-If you have more questions about Public Hearings, please contact the Municipal Clerk's Office.
+If you have more questions about Virtual Public Hearings, please contact the Municipal Clerk's Office.